This post may contain affiliate links. Please read my disclosure policy.

 She began attending puppy raising group classes twice a month with the other puppy raisers in our area and they encouraged her, taught her, mentored her, and pushed her beyond what she had done before.
 Part of the process of becoming a puppy raiser for Guide Dogs for the Blind is to have a home check and a trial puppy sitting time to see if this is really what you (or your parents) are ready to get into.

 I have to admit, I’ve always been a cat person, myself and I’ve said that if I WAS going to get a dog I would want it to be a larger dog but it would ALWAYS be outside!
 Well, you can see where this might lead.
-Guide Dogs only uses labs or retrievers so they are large, BUT, the dogs are to live in the house and be with you ALL OF THE TIME!
+Guide Dogs for the Blind only train labs or retrievers so they are large, BUT, the dogs are to live in the house and be with you ALL OF THE TIME!

 Our cats were as high as they could get in the house and were still traumatized!
 By the time the weekend was over, we were all exhausted but smitten with the idea of doing this again.